skamensky/corteza-minimal-corredor-setup/README.md

 # What

 A simple POC for setting up corredor server in [corteza](https://github.com/cortezaproject/corteza-server).
-Include a workflow that interacts with a corredor script.
+The app includes a workflow that interacts with a corredor script.
 The corredor script updates corteza.

 See my [forum post](https://forum.cortezaproject.org/t/show-corteza-a-poc-github-repo-for-corredor-server/1058) for a bit of additional context.